Lightning-X/Lightning-X-ChangeLog/README.md

 - Added support for emojis in error messages, because why be sad when you can be 😄?
 - Integrated a coffee dispenser feature (requires physical coffee dispenser attachment) ☕️
 - Improved AI chatbot to offer better life advice, though results may vary 🤷‍♂️

-*Remember, these are just for fun and not meant for an actual software release!*